 Lastly, the financials behind the company are important because a very high number of investor-funded startups fail, devastating both employees and clients.
 It is estimated that “70-75% of venture-backed startups don’t return the money investors put in—and of those, more than half return nothing.”
 Moral of the story: You don’t want to choose a vendor that will only be around for a short while.

 Consider: Who do your peers recommend?
 How many testimonials do they have on their website?
-How many reviews do they have on sites like Capterra and other online review sites?
+How many reviews do they have on Google or review sites?
 Do they have any video testimonials?
 Any case studies that reflect your agency?

 Who others recommend and what they say about a company you’re considering doing business with is usually one of the most unbiased ways to get opinions and answers.

 Video testimonials are a plus to look for because this means their clients are pleased enough to spend some effort creating a video to speak about the company and its product.
 Not to mention, it’s easier to see a client’s emotions about the company through video than it is through a written testimonial.

 Lastly, case studies allow you to visualize what your agency might accomplish with the company and its software.
 You’ll probably first be looking for evidence of increased productivity, saved resources, and your other goals you have, but don’t forget to look for what the clients say about working with the company’s employees.
 Do they mention if customer support (or Client Success, as we at AgencyBloc call them) were helpful and responsive?

 Bottom line: seeing the experience others have had with the product and its people are both important to consider before you purchase.